 Anyone with knowledge of an emergency event is encouraged to immediately call 911.
+Following the call, they are asked to call the appropriate administrator.

 The District's mass communication system will be used to provide information to parents/guardians and emergency contacts.
 The District website may also be used to provide updated information throughout an incident as deemed appropriate by the Incident Commander.
 Schools may also use their websites, groups, and hotlines for announcements or updates as directed by the Incident Commander.